MichaelReiter/CSC361/Assignment 3/README.md

 - Python 3.6 or greater must be installed since my code makes use of type hinting and f strings
 - Input files should be pcapng
 - Some pcap files may also work, but there are no guarantees
+- For answers to Requirement 2, see part2.md